shifasomji/nn-proposal/index.md

 4. How diverse is our team?

 Data Questions:

 1. Is our data valid for its intended use?

+Yes, we do plan on collecting data that is valid for our project.

 2. What bias could be in our data?
 (All data contains bias.)

+- All the images could be from a certain race/gender.
+- The image resolution could be different from what is used in practice.

 3. How could we minimize bias in our data and model?

+Being aware of possible biases and consciously collecting data from various sources could help reduce bias.

 4. How should we “audit” our code and data?

+For our code, we could have unit tests.
+For the data, we could have criteria for accepting what data to use.
+For example, one of our criteria is that it represents a diverse number of races, rather than just one.

 Impact Questions:
 1. Do we expect different errors rates for different sub-groups in the data?